noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 There is a lot more to say about distributed computing.
 Have a read in the [docs](https://docs.julialang.org/en/v1/manual/distributed-computing/) but here are some things we want to mention.
-For example Julia is able to define [shared arrays](https://docs.julialang.org/en/v1/manual/distributed-computing/#man-shared-arrays) that allow to have literally share an array on multiple workers and have consistent content.
+For example Julia is able to define [shared arrays](https://docs.julialang.org/en/v1/manual/distributed-computing/#man-shared-arrays).
+A shared array means the content can be accessed by each worker and it is consistent over all workers.

 Furthermore, it is possible to have a cluster, e.g. a managed pool of workers.
 This cluster can be distributed on several machines.